How to get rid of private mortgage insurance (PMI)?

 3. Pay down your mortgage earlier

-If you have the cash to spare, put it towards extra or bigger mortgage payments — to help you hit that golden 20 percent equity figure faster.
+If you have the cash to spare, put it toward bigger or extra mortgage payments to help you hit 20 percent equity faster.

 You can prepay the principal on your loan, reducing the balance — which also helps you save on interest payments.
-Even $50 a month can mean a dramatic drop in your loan balance and total interest paid over the term of the loan.
+Even $50 a month can mean a dramatic drop in your loan balance and total interest paid over the loan’s term.

 To estimate the amount your mortgage balance needs to reach to be eligible for PMI cancellation, multiply your original home purchase price by 0.80.

-Who this affects: Homeowners can use this method to achieve 20 percent equity more quickly.
-You can do so by making bigger mortgage payments, more frequent payments or by putting a lump sum towards paying down the loan.
-You should check with your lender as to which methods are preferable.
+Who this affects: Homeowners who are sitting on a lot of extra cash can use this method to achieve 20 percent equity sooner.
+You can do so by making bigger mortgage payments, making more frequent payments or by paying a lump sum toward the loan.
+Check what methods your lender prefers.

 4. Refinance your mortgage

+It may be much smarter to simply pay for a new home appraisal.
 You can also refinance into a loan that doesn’t require PMI.
-One way to do this is by “piggybacking” — that is, taking out a home equity loan, line of credit or other mortgage, in addition to the new primary one; this additional loan finances your down payment, getting it to the 20 percent mark.
+One way to do this is by “piggybacking” — that is, taking out a home equity loan, line of credit or other mortgage, in addition to the new primary one.
+This additional loan finances your down payment, getting it to the 20 percent mark.
+Or you can refinance with a government-backed USDA or VA loan without PMI, but keep in mind that other fees and eligibility criteria apply.

-With any refinancing, you’ll want to weigh the closing costs of the transaction against your potential savings from the new loan terms — especially considering the higher cost of borrowing today — and eliminating PMI.
+With any form of refinancing, you’ll want to weigh the closing costs of the transaction and the new interest rate against your potential savings from the new loan terms — especially considering the higher cost of borrowing today — and eliminating PMI.

 5. Reappraise your home

-In a hot real estate market, your home equity could reach 20 percent ahead of the loan payment schedule.
+In a hot real estate market, your home equity could reach 20 percent ahead of the loan payment schedule simply due to price appreciation.
 In this case, it might be worth paying for a new appraisal.
-If you’ve owned the home for at least five years, and your loan balance is no more than 80 percent of the new valuation, you can ask for PMI to be canceled.
+If you’ve owned the home for at least five years, and your loan balance is no more than 80 percent of the new valuation, you can ask for PMI cancellation.
 If you’ve owned the home for at least two years, your remaining mortgage balance must be no greater than 75 percent.

 Appraisals for a single-family home have risen in recent years.
-As of early 2023, you can expect to pay between $500 and $700, depending on your area.
+The average cost is between $300 and $800 (or more), depending on your area, according to the National Association of Realtors.
 Some lenders might be willing to accept a broker price opinion instead, which can be a substantially cheaper option than a professional appraisal.
 On the flip side, professional appraisals are highly regulated and provide an unbiased assessment.
+Either way, paying a few hundred bucks now can save you many multiples of that over the course of expected PMI payments.

 6. Expand or renovate your home to increase its value

-While it wouldn’t make financial sense to add onto your home just to get out of paying PMI, investments you make in your home can be a path towards ditching it.
+While it wouldn’t make financial sense to add onto your home just to get out of paying PMI, investments you make in your home can be a path toward ditching it.
 If you’ve added amenities or modernized, that might have increased the value, which could also mean more equity.
-Improvements like a renovated kitchen, new garage doors or windows or an extra bathroom, like these can increase your home’s value (as reflected in a new appraisal) and help you cross the 20 percent equity finish line in the process.
+Improvements like a renovated kitchen, new garage doors or windows or an extra bathroom, can increase your home’s value (as reflected in a new appraisal) and help you get to 20 percent equity.

-Who this affects: If you are close to having 20 percent equity and being eligible for PMI cancellation, making significant improvements to your home could raise the home’s value enough to meet that threshold if you pay to have your home reappraised after the work is completed.
+Who this affects: If you are close to having 20 percent equity and being eligible for PMI cancellation, making significant improvements to your home could raise its value enough to meet that threshold if you pay to have your home reappraised after the work is completed.

 Your PMI rights under federal law

-If you pay for PMI, you should be aware of the rights conferred to you by the Homeowners Protection Act.
+If you pay for PMI, you should know the rights conferred to you by the Homeowners Protection Act.
 In addition to providing the mortgage payoff benchmarks to get rid of PMI, the PMI Cancellation Act also protects you against excessive PMI charges.
 You have the right to get rid of PMI once you’ve built up the required amount of equity in your home.

-Lenders have different rules for canceling PMI, but they are required by law to provide you with a mechanism to do so.
+Lenders have different rules for PMI insurance removal, but they are required by law to provide you with a mechanism to do so.
 Prior to the Homeowner Protection Act’s passage, a homeowner would have little recourse if their lender refused to release them from paying PMI, even if they had enough equity in their home that the lender would be made whole if the homeowner defaulted and the lender foreclosed and seized the home.

 Before you sign a mortgage with PMI, ask for a clear explanation of the PMI rules and schedule.
 This will enable you to accurately track your progress toward ending the PMI payment.
 If you feel your lender is not following the rules for eliminating PMI, you can file a complaint with the Consumer Financial Protection Bureau.